 Working features: Faucets, light switches, smoke detectors and door handles may seem like small features, but they can make a difference in your appraised value.

-Clutter on the inside of your home shouldn’t affect the appraised value, but in order to see and test everything, an appraiser needs to be able to walk around in every part of the home.
-Some clutter is normal but everything needs to be accessible, including basements, attics, sheds and crawl spaces.
+Clutter on the inside of your home shouldn’t affect the appraised value, but to see and test everything, an appraiser needs to be able to walk around in every part of the home.
+Some clutter is normal, but everything needs to be accessible, including basements, attics, sheds and crawl spaces.

 On the flip side, there are some key factors in an appraisal that you can’t control: